Excel Quotient Function

-- A Dialog box appears, as shown in the image below– Function Arguments, next step would be to select cell reference or input numeric values as required.
+- A Dialog box appears, as shown in the image below– Function Arguments; the next step would be to select cell reference or input numeric values as required.

 - Go to Numerator line and click on blank space and then click on Cell containing Dividend, here it is A1 and the same process for Denominator to select divisor in B1.

 - You can also type numeric value (e.g., 4) in Denominator if you have fix Divisor.

 - Then Click on “OK,” and the quotient answer appears in the selected cell, i.e., D2.

 Example #3 – Using Direct Numeric Values

 Another way of calculating Quotient is by using a direct numeric value.
 When we know what numeric value is.
 The example is given below:

 Here we directly divided the dividend using divisor, without any cell reference.
-15 is the numerator and 3 is denominator which in turn will give the value as 5.
+15 is the numerator, and 3 is the denominator, which in turn will give the value as 5.

 Example #4 – Fix Denominator or Divisor

 Sometimes while calculating quotient, we have different dividend values but a fixed Divisor.
 We can still calculate Quotient using the example below:

 Here we see that our Dividend (Numerator) is changing, and we have fix Divisor (Denominator), i.e., 3.

 Things to Remember

 - We must use the MOD function to get the remainder using the same Dividend and Divisor, use the MOD function.

 This has been a guide to Quotient in Excel.
 Here we learn how to calculate quotient in excel using cell reference, function arguments, direct numeric values, and Fix Denominator or Divisor with examples.
 You can learn more about excel function from the following articles –